isomerpages/moe-bukitviewsec/_our-story/Past Principals.md

 **Mr Ow Chiong Hoo (Served: 1986 – 1996)**

 <img src="/images/Past%20principals/mr%20ow%20hc.png" style="width:50%;margin-right:15px;" align="left">
-Mr Ow was involved in the setting up of Bukit View Secondary School from her infancy.
+Mr Ow was involved in establishing Bukit View Secondary School from her infancy.
 He created a more conducive environment and provided choice school programmes.

 Mr Ow established the “Bukit View Spirit”.
 He also spearheaded the design awareness and creativity initiative through many design-related activities.

-Mr Ow believes not only in students attaining their academic potential but also to have holistic development through sports and character building.
+Mr Ow believed not only in students attaining their academic potential but also holistic development through sports and character building.
 <br>

 **Mrs Mary Owyong (Served: 1997 – 1998)**

 <img src="/images/Past%20principals/mrs%20owyong.png" style="width:50%;margin-right:15px;" align="left">

 Mrs Owyong steered Bukit View towards its motto: Care and Share, Achieve and Excel.
-She implemented Pastoral Care which incorporates the learning of life skills and an emphasis on the building of student-teacher relationships.
+She implemented Pastoral Care which incorporated life skills and an emphasis on the building of student-teacher relationships.

 Mrs Owyong made camps a key feature in Extra-Curricular Activities (ECAs), including leadership camps for Student Councillors and class monitors.

-Mrs Owyong encouraged and guided our students so that they would become responsible citizens for the future.
+Mrs Owyong encouraged our students to become responsible citizens for the future.
 <br>

 **Dr James Ong (Served: 1998 – 2004)**

 <img src="/images/Past%20principals/mr%20ong.png" style="width:50%;margin-right:15px;" align="left">

-Dr Ong’s firm belief is that Bukit View staff and students must have the desire to achieve the best.
+Dr Ong believed that Bukit View staff and students must have the desire to achieve the best.
 He believed that discipline, mental toughness and a positive attitude are necessary to overcome challenges.

 Under his leadership, our school received academic value-added awards.

-Dr Ong initiated the ‘Bukit View Charge’.
+Dr Ong also initiated the ‘Bukit View Charge’.
 His personal motto of “What you believe is what you will achieve” helped the school reach greater heights.
 <br>

 **Mrs Tan Lay Hong(Served: 2005 – 2010)**